 ANNEXURE B FORMING PART OF THE INDEPENDENT AUDITORS' REPORT

-We have audited the internal financial controls over financial reporting of MODERNINSULATORS LIMITED ("the Company") as of March 31 2016 in conjunction with ouraudit of the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of ModernInsulators Limited ("the Company") as of 31 March 2019 in conjunction with ouraudit of the Ind AS financial statements of the Company for the year ended on that date.

 Meaning of Internal Financial Controls over Financial Reporting